 Dubai International Financial Free Zone Authority

-Dubai International Free Zone (DIFC) is centrally located in Dubai, adjacent to the Dubai World Trade Center (DWTC).
-It is a Financial Free Zone regulated under the Dubai Financial Regulatory Authority.
+Dubai International Free Zone (DIFC) is the center establishment of Dubai, nearby the Dubai World Trade Center (DWTC).
+It is a Free Financing Zone governed by Dubai Financial Regulatory Authority.

-The Dubai International Financial Centre (DIFC) is a leading financial free zone hub established in 2004 as a special economic zone in Dubai.
-It is a strategic centre for companies operating in the Middle East, Africa, and South Asia (MEASA) markets.
+Dubai International Financial Centre (DIFC) is a first-rate financial free zone site founded in 2004, as a special financial territory in Dubai.
+It is a business hub of firms that have presence in the Middle East, Africa and South Asia (MEASA) markets.

 Key Features of DIFC

-It functions under a common law framework and conducts business in English
+It has a system of common law, and does business in English

-Tax Benefits: DIFC offers a 50-year guarantee of zero taxes on corporate income and profits
+Tax Benefits: DIFC provides 50 years no-tax commitment against corporate income and profits

-This is complemented by the UAE’s network of double taxation treaties.
+This is supplemented with the network of the double taxation treaties in the UAE.

 Ownership Structure: As a free zone, DIFC allows companies 100% foreign ownership without the need for a local partner